seanbao/mnemonas/docs/design-decisions.en.md

 English | [简体中文](design-decisions.md)

-This document records the main design choices behind MnemoNAS and the practical goals used to judge whether the project is ready for a strong open-source release.
+This document records the main design choices behind MnemoNAS and the practical goals used to judge whether the project is ready for a public open-source release.

 ## Positioning